Esinko/AstroneerRconClient/README.md

 console.log("My server:\n", myserver)
 ```

-# Events
-This libary also provides multiple events for things happening on the server.
-Here is a list of events and their meanings:
-- "playerjoin", Emitted when a player joins the server.
-Arguments: Object<\Player>
-- "playerleft", Emitted when a player has left the server.
-Arguments: Object<\Player>
-- "newplayer", Emitted when a new player joins the server.
-Arguments: Object<\Player>
-- "save", Emitted when the game is saved.
-Arguments: Object<\Save>
-- "setsave", Emitted when the active save changes.
-Arguments: Object<\Save>
-This list does not inlcude the "error" event.
-For more information see: (Errors and bugs)[Errors-and-bugs]

 # AstroLauncher-link-class
 This is the second class exported by the library.
 It implements the same functionality as above, but instead connects to the AstroLauncher API to send commands to the server.
 <br>The command reference for this class is the same instead the constructor is a bit different.